YodaEmbedding/eagle-eye-tracker/README.md

 ## Usage

-Compile, download, and run the program on the NXT:
+Compile, download, and run the program on the NXT; then run the Python script:

     nbc -EF -S=usb -d -r nxt.nxc

-Now simply:

-    python eagleeyetracker.py
+    python3 eagleeyetracker.py

-To run the GUI, first ensure that Electron is present:
+To run the GUI, first ensure that Electron is present, then `npm start`:

     cd gui
     npm install --save-dev electron

-Then simply run:

     npm start

 To run the simulation:

-    cd simulation
-    python simulation.py
+    python3 simulation.py

+To run tests:

+    make test

+To build and view documentation:

+    make doc
+    firefox doc/_build/html/index.html

 ## Formal Documents